Creativity and Machine Learning: A Survey: Generative Models

-Although the approach is particularly suitable to images, applications to other data sources have been developed as well.
-For instance, DiffWave \cite{kong21} and WaveGrad \cite{chen21} use diffusion models to generate audio.
+Although the approach is particularly suitable for images, applications to other data sources have been developed as well.
+DiffWave \cite{kong21} and WaveGrad \cite{chen21} use diffusion models to generate audio.
 They overcome the continuous-discrete dichotomy by working on waveform.
 Another possibility is to use an auto-encoder like MusicVAE \cite{roberts18} to transform the sequence into a set of continuous latent vectors, on which training a diffusion model \cite{mittal21}.
-Finally, diffusion models for video have also been proposed, based on a novel gradient-based conditioning method \cite{ho22}.
+Resembling image generators, Contrastive Language-Audio Pretraining (CLAP) embeddings \cite{elizalde22} can be used to generate audio by conditioning on text descriptions \cite{liu23}.
+Diffusion-LM \cite{li22} employs diffusion models to write text by denoising a sequence of Gaussian vectors into continuous word vectors (then converted into discrete words by a rounding step); DiffuSeq \cite{gong23} performs sequence-to-sequence generation tasks by embedding source and target sequences in the same embedding space through a Transformer architecture.
+Diffusion models have been used for 3D generation as well \cite{nichol22b}.
+Finally, diffusion models for video have also been proposed, based on gradient-based conditioning \cite{ho22}, and on processing latent spacetime patches.
+In particular, with respect to the latter, Sora \cite{brooks24} first turns videos into sequences of patches and then uses a diffusion Transformer to predict the original patches from random noise (and conditioning inputs like text prompts), improving sample quality and flexibility.